erizov/Professor/semester_15/lecture_106_nosql_advanced_topics/nosql_consistency_models/school.en.md

 ## Simple Explanation

-Nosql Consistency Models is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Nosql Consistency Models is an algorithm used to solve specific problems in computer science.

 ## Where It's Used